mgavin/ColorBlindColorChanger/README.md

 ## Known Issues
 - Only works in color blind mode (Settings -> Interface -> Color Blind Mode)
 - Knockout doesn't have an orange team
+- Only changes nameplates, the scoreboard, and boost meter.
+Does not change parts of the map that are also affected by colorblind mode.

 ## Possible Improvements